salman-abedin/bolt/README.md

 - Second, You have to modify two files in two different location with no less than 5 lines

-I would much rather have you use a one liner like in my script.
+I would much rather have you use a one liner like in my script and keep the overall script much more flexible.

 ## Other Projects